 The candidate has been involved with and served the RIT community as a whole.

-If you would like to nominate a tenure-track faculty member who excels at teaching, please complete and submit a nomination form when the application process opens in spring 2020.
+If you would like to nominate a tenure-track faculty member who excels at teaching, please complete and submit a nomination form when the application process opens in the spring.

 When it opens, a committee appointed by the Provost and Senior Vice President for Academic Affairs will be composed of the Provost or a dean, chair of Academic Senate (or representative), a student appointed by Student Government, a staff member appointed by Staff Council, alumni, and three faculty members, including a department program chair.